Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Thrifty: +20% trade value from +25%
  * Existential Iteroparity: +20% population growth from +30%
  * Unruly: +13% empire size from pop
- * High Bandwidth: +13% empire size from pops from +10%
  * Solitary: +13% housing from +10%
  * Slow Learner: -15% experience from -10%
  * Phototrophic: 55% food and energy from 50%